Center-for-Health-Data-Science/bulkDGD/doc/source/dgd_get_recount3_data.md

     ...
   ```

 The main output of `dgd_get_recount3_data` is several CSV files (one per batch of samples) containing the RNA-seq data retrieved from Recount3 for the samples of interest.
 The rows represent the samples, while the columns contain the genes identified by their Ensembl IDs or the samples' metadata.
+This file is usually named `{recount3_project_name}_{recount3_samples_category}.csv`.
+If several different batches of samples are downloaded for the same project and samples' category (for instance, for the same GTEx tissue but using a different query string for filtering the samples), the output file for the first batch will be named `{recount3_project_name}_{recount3_samples_category}.csv`, the output file for the second one will be named `{recount3_project_name}_{recount3_samples_category}_1.csv`, and so forth.

 The user also has the option to save the original compressed (`.gz`) files containing the RNA-seq data and the metadata associated with the samples.
 If these files are found in the working directory for a specific project and sample category, they will not be downloaded again.